 If you're recording an action scene, let the motion that's happening naturally dominate your video.
 Stop yourself from adding random zooms and pans, which distract from the action.

-Make sure there's a reason you are zooming or panning.
+There are times to zoom or pan.
 At a sports event, professional videographers follow the action by following the ball.
 That's the motivation behind tilting the camera up when a baseball player hits a fly ball or panning during a double play.
+Let the action dictate the opportune—and infrequent—times to use these techniques.

 Get Good Results When Shooting Outdoors

-You'd think outdoor videography would be simple because the sun provides the lighting.
-But to get the best outdoor shooting results, you have to watch the position of the sun closely.
+You'd think outdoor videography would be simple because the sun provides the lighting, but to get the best outdoor results, you have to watch the position of the sun closely.

 Shoot with the sun at your back.
-If you're recording people, they may complain about looking directly into the sunlight, but tell them that the shots you'll get will be much better than if you were shooting into the sun.
-That would put their faces in silhouette.
+If you're recording people, they may complain about looking directly into the sunlight, but tell them that the shots you'll get will be much better than if they were silhouetted against the sun.

 Prepare for Indoor Video Shooting